The Most Effective Ways to Reach out to SaaS Prospects

 When you do email…

-Try to qualify off of email first on social media or otherwise.
-When you do email, keep it very short, to the point and include an actionable next step.
+Try to find the email address from social media first, but if that doesn’t work try using an email finder.
+Next, when you do email, keep it very short, to the point and include an actionable next step.
 However, do NOT use a generic template for everyone.
 When you are emailing, you should have a sense of the prospect already enough to where you can be more personalized and specific with your pitch so that you ensure a better response.
 No one has time for generic email templates with bare minimum personalization, especially not your prospects.
 Including one to two lines of personalized introduction using a piece of information that is relevant to them that clearly shows you’ve done your research and want to help them by providing value.

 “Do you want to reach more prospects?
 Do you want to have a high return customer? …You cannot afford to go unnoticed.
 You cannot be forgotten with the rest of boring emails.
 Go beyond the “((First)) ((Last))” filters to make the email look more personalized.” – Neil Patel

 Emails should not be where you focus your selling however.
 You want to get them on the phone ASAP.
 Calendar links are great so you can get them somewhere more personable and fast right away.
 Try Calendly which allows you to embed a scheduler anywhere.
 The first priority should be to get them speaking to you personally to avoid dead end email threads.
 SaaS sales works better when you can work personally to show the value of your product to a customer.

 Train your sales team to pitch from a place of providing value: